jrenaud90/TidalPy/Documentation/stellar_x/luminosity.md

 ### Fixed

 Reports the luminosity it was given for any mass.
-Use it when the star's luminosity is a measured quantity rather than something to be predicted, which is the common case for a named host star, and when a sweep needs luminosity as an independent variable.
+Used when the star's luminosity is a measured quantity or when performing a sweep with luminosity as an independent variable.

-### Mass to luminosity
+### Mass to Luminosity

-The main-sequence relation is not a single power law.
-The exponent of $L \propto M^{p}$ falls from roughly 4 for solar-type stars toward 2.3 at the bottom of the main sequence and toward 1 at the top, because the dominant energy transport and opacity regimes change across that range.
-The model is therefore piecewise in $x = M / M_\odot$:
+A piecewise function is used based on the stars mass with different power laws that then link that mass to a luminosity.
+Below $x = M / M_\odot$.

 | Range | Relation |
 |---|---|